5 Major Trends of Double 11 Festival, the Biggest Shopping Event in China

 November 11th is Double 11, also known as 11.11 or Single’s Day.
 It’s the single biggest shopping event in the world and is four times bigger than Black Friday and Cyber Monday.
 In 2020, Alibaba, with its Tmall and Taobao e-commerce platforms, raked in US$75 billion in sales and fellow e-commerce giant JD.com took in US$41 billion.

-In 2020, Double 11 was more international than ever
+Double 11 Festival is becoming more international than ever

 Of the 250,000 brands taking part, 31,000 were from outside of China.
 Tmall featured brands from 84 countries and there were 2,600 new overseas brands.
 Kaola, Alibaba’s cross-border e-commerce platform, also participated in the event for the first time in 2020.